 SMS "FR<space><certificate/permit number or organisation name of fund-raiser>" to 79777.

 C) QR Code Verification (for NCSS issued permits and COC issued foreign fund-raising permits)

 Scan the code with your smartphone.
 You can download the QR Code scanner software from your smartphone's app store.

 D) Police@SG smartphone application

-Do not feel pressurised to give.
-You can contact or find out more about the charity and give to them at a later date.
+Do not feel pressured to give.
+It is your right to find out more about the charity and their charitable activities before deciding to give.

 The mailers or email may originate locally or from overseas.

 If the solicitation is done on behalf of a local charity, you should verify that it is registered with the COC by using the